hemkeshkantawala11/Snakes-Ladders/README.md

 ### During Gameplay
 - **Random Mode**: Press Enter when prompted to roll dice
 - **Manual Mode**: Enter dice numbers (1-6) when prompted
-- Watch for snakes 🐍, ladders 🪜, and special rule messages
+- Watch for snakes, ladders, and special rule messages
 - First to reach the final cell wins! 🏆

 ### Example Session